MPN Patients' Bill of Rights

 - Patients have the right to participate in trials if they meet the eligibility criteria.

-Working group members include David Alexander, MPN Education Foundation/MPN-NET, Ann Brazeau, MPN Advocacy and Education International, Emily Dunlap, The Life of a Vaguely Neurotic MPN Patient, Ron Kruszewski, Leukemia & Lymphoma Society First Connection, Marina Sampanes Peed, an MPN patient who underwent a successful SCT, Andrew Schorr, Patient Power and Michelle Woehrle, MPN Research Foundation.
+Working group members include David Alexander, MPN Education Foundation/MPN-NET, Ann Brazeau, MPN Advocacy and Education International, Ron Kruszewski, The Leukemia & Lymphoma Society First Connection, Marina Sampanes Peed, an MPN patient who underwent a successful SCT, Andrew Schorr, Patient Power, and Michelle Woehrle, MPN Research Foundation.